chuahou/cpufreq-plugin/README.rst

 The debian package is **DANGEROUS**.
 It will install a file in /etc/sudoers.d, which can potentially break your sudo system!

-Building the debian package requires sudo, as it changes permissions for the sudoers file appropriate in the build script.

 Usage
 ======